MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-phases-23h2.md

 The updates can be of the following types:

-- **Updates not requiring reboots** - The updates that can be applied to your Azure Local system without any reboots.
+- **Updates not requiring reboots** - The updates that can be applied to your Azure Local without any reboots.

-- **Updates that require reboots** - The updates that might need a reboot in your Azure Local system.
+- **Updates that require reboots** - The updates that might need a reboot in your Azure Local.
 Cluster-Aware Updating is used to reboot machines in the system one by one, ensuring the availability of the system during the update process.

 The updates consist of several phases: discovering the update, staging the content, deploying the update, and reviewing the installation.
 Each phase might not require your input but distinct actions occur in each phase.